 The demon Wonder Woman and Shayera captured asking to be released from the lasso.

 At the beginning, you have two mooks waiting outside their boss's mansion, and this bit of dialogue comes up:

 Cecil: But how come when I make the scones, they don't got that good flavor like yours, Tony?
 Tony:(smacks Cecil's head) Do I have to tell you again how you gotta add the orange zest, Cecil?
 You gonna make me give you the recipe again, huh?
 You're killing me here, Cecil!
 Killing me!

-Also from "Double Date", when Black Canary and Green Arrow are riding on a motorcycle over a train track:
+When Black Canary and Green Arrow are riding on a motorcycle over a train track:

 Green Arrow: Are we dead yet?